How to Do A Personal Spiritual Retreat

-Over the years, I’ve had wonderful opportunities for spiritual enrichment aside from my local church.
-Perhaps you can say the same.
-These have included women’s retreats, worship conferences, and other inspirational gatherings.
+Over the years, I’ve had wonderful opportunities for spiritual enrichment outside the local church.
+This includes retreats, worship conferences, and other inspirational gatherings.

-These types of events usually provide opportunity for fellowship, worship, training, and growth alongside others of like-minded faith and purpose.
+Events like these usually provide time for fellowship, worship, and teaching alongside others of like-minded faith.
 And while these moments have the potential to impact us significantly, they are not the same as a personal spiritual retreat.

 "Draw near to God, and he will draw near to you..."
 James 4.8a (ESV)